ropensci/roweb3/content/blog/2024-09-05-screen-readers-tools/index.md

 The [Blind R Users mailing list](https://www.nfbnet.org/mailman/listinfo/blindrug_nfbnet.org) is another place you can go for answers about using R.

-The popular RStudio IDE (Integrated Development Environment) is not accessible for screen reader users on any platform.
-It is very important for teachers to understand that blind students won't have access to this environment and so won't be using its buttons or shortcuts.

-### So how do you interact with R?
+### How do you interact with R?

 Possibilities include:

 * Running R at the command prompt in a terminal.
 This has the large disadvantage of not saving your commands and output.
 * Using a text editor to write scripts (groups of R commands) and submitting them at the command line.
-This used to be the preferred approach for many blind users, but is less convenient than in interactive tool..
+This used to be the preferred approach for many blind users, but is less convenient than in interactive tool.
 * Using R's GUI (graphical user interface).
 This might be accessible on Windows, but it is inaccessible on Mac.
-* Using an accessible IDE for writing, editing, submitting, and reusing R code (see next section).
+* Using an accessible integrated development environment (IDE) for writing, editing, submitting, and reusing R code (see next section).

 ## IDEs and Operating Systems

+An IDE is software that supports programmers in developing software efficiently by providing a set of tools in the same environment.
+There are several IDEs in the market.
 IDEs have several advantages over working at the command prompt or in the R GUI:

 * Specialized commands for running code and reviewing results.
-* Help with editing by doing things like notifying the user of mismatched parentheses
+* Help with editing by doing things like notifying the user of mismatched parentheses.
-* Easily switch between editing code and reading output
+* Easily switch between editing code and reading output.
-* Ease of saving your work and reusing it again later
+* Ease of saving your work and reusing it again later.

+The popular RStudio IDE is not accessible for screen reader users on any platform.
+It is very important for teachers to understand that blind students won't have access to this environment and so won't be using its buttons or shortcuts.
+The same applies to those who write documentation.

 ### Windows

-Many blind R users use the [Visual Studio Code(VS Code)](https://code.visualstudio.com) IDE with screen readers.
+Many blind R users use the [Visual Studio Code (VS Code)](https://code.visualstudio.com) IDE with screen readers.
 The [R extension for VS code](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) provides additional functionality to make working in R more convenient.

 ### Mac and Linux